Role of energy-invariant assistants in energy extraction from quantum batteries

-\textit{Proof.} We prove this result in two steps.
-In the first step, we only consider incoherent states and prove the above statement for all possible incoherent states.
-Following this, in the second step, we generalize the proof of the above statement for all states.\\
+We confirm the above result in two steps.
+In the first step, we restrict to the initial states of the batteries that are incoherent in the energy basis and prove the stated theorem for them.
+Following this, in the second step, we generalize the proof for arbitrary states of the battery.\\